Medication-Assisted Treatment For Opioid Use Disorders

 Difficulty Finding A Nearby Program

-Methadone Maintenance Treatment (MMT) programs are heavily regulated and must be held at specially licensed treatment centers.
+MMT programs are heavily regulated and must be held at specially licensed treatment centers.
 MMT programs are limited to geographical areas with the highest rates of addiction.
 One of the problems with MMT is finding a program close to where the patient resides, as the majority of these programs are still limited to urban areas where addiction rates are more abundant.
 Methadone is also only dispensed at specially licensed treatment centers.

 Medication Side Effects

 Another shortcoming of using medications for medication maintenance of opioid addiction includes the reported side-effects of medications.
-While Buprenorphine is reported to have fewer side-effects, and be less intense of an opioid, Methadone is reported to have more side-effects with higher rates of dependence and/or addiction.
+While buprenorphine is reported to have fewer side-effects, and be less intense of an opioid, methadone is reported to have more side-effects with higher rates of dependence and/or addiction.
 Methadone side-effects may include nausea, constipation, frequent urination, sexual dysfunction, and addiction.
-Many find that MAT is risky because Buprenorphine and Methadone are controlled-substances.
+Many find that MAT is risky because buprenorphine and methadone are controlled-substances.

 Medication Abuse